RamadityaK/Ramas-Brain/content/index.md

 ---
 title: Home
 ---
 Hi!
 My name is Ramaditya Kotha.
 I'm currently an undergrad studying Electrical Engineering at UCLA.
-This is my digital brain, a collection of my projects, notes, and thoughts that I've decided to share on the internet!
+This is my digital garden, a collection of my projects, notes, and thoughts that I've decided to share on the internet!

 Some of my interests include photography, embedded systems, machine learning, and control theory.